How much is a million gallon tank?

 ANCHORS:

-Anchoring of a tank is required when installing on a concrete foundation, in any location for any use.
-Unless the tank has a steel floor and is engineered self-anchored.
-Anchors meet ASCE7-10 and all AWWA requirements with the use of tall anchor saddles and A36 F zinc or galvanized all thread anchor rods.
-Standard non-seismic anchors, Heavy Duty Seismic Anchors, Stiffener plates and Fully Stiffened options are all available.
+When installing a tank on a concrete base, anchoring is essential, irrespective of its purpose or location, unless the tank has been designed with a steel floor and is classified as self-anchored.
+Our anchors conform to ASCE7-10 and AWWA standards, integrating tall anchor saddles and A36 F zinc or galvanized all-thread anchor rods.
+Options include standard non-seismic anchors, Heavy Duty Seismic Anchors, stiffener plates, and Fully Stiffened configurations.

 ROOF STRUCTURES:

-- 10 Degree Structured J Rib Roof structures are most common in tanks 37D and wider or winds above 130 MPH.
+- 10-degree Structured J Rib is generally preferred in tanks with a diameter of 37’ or more, especially in areas with wind speeds above 130 MPH.
 See link to drawings.

 SAFETY APPURTENANCES: